p1otr/dh-python/pybuild.rst

   --ext-pattern PATTERN
       regular expression for files that should be moved if --ext-dest-dir is set [default: `\.so(\.[^/]*)?$`]
+  --ext-sub-pattern PATTERN
+      regular expression for part of path/filename matched in --ext-pattern that should be removed or replaced with --ext-sub-repl --ext-sub-repl PATTERN
-  --install-dir DIR
+      replacement for matches in --ext-sub-pattern --install-dir DIR
       set installation directory [default: .../dist-packages] --name NAME